Frequently Asked Questions About Local Historic District Designation

 There are thousands of historic districts located in big cities and small towns and within every state in the country.
 Thus, there is extensive experience with how districts work and how property owners seeking to change their property within a district are reviewed.
 That being said, as each local district is established by local ordinance, there is some variation in how districts are approved and, once approved, how demolition, alteration or new construction is reviewed.

-In St. Petersburg, as of March, 2018, there were seven local historic districts and five National Register historic districts.
+In St. Petersburg, as of March, 2020, there were eight local historic districts and five National Register historic districts.
 Historic Roser Park was the city's first local district, designated in 1987.
-This was followed by the designation of Granada Terrace, a neighborhood within the historic Old Northeast, in 1988.
-More recently Lang’s Bungalow Court, the 700 block of 18th Ave.
-NE, Historic Kenwood Seminole Park, the 200 block of 10th Ave.
+This was followed in 1988 with the designation of Granada Terrace, a neighborhood within the historic Old Northeast.
+In 2014, Lang’s Bungalow Court was approved as a local district.
+More recently, the 700 block of 18th Ave.
+NE, Historic Kenwood Seminole Park, Northwest Historic Kenwood, the 200 block of 10th Ave.
 NE and Welch’s Mediterranean Row in the 100 block of 19th Ave.
 NE have been designated.

 The city's five National Register districts include Roser Park, Northshore (the Historic Old Northeast), Historic Kenwood, Round Lake (Historic Uptown) and Downtown.